glennschler/spotspec/doc/index.md

 **Kind**: instance method of <code>[AwsSpotter](#AwsSpotter)</code>
 <a name="AwsSpotter+instancesDescribe"></a>
 ### awsSpotter.instancesDescribe()
-Describe the status of all instances
+Describe the status of all running instance.

 **Kind**: instance method of <code>[AwsSpotter](#AwsSpotter)</code>
 <a name="AwsSpotter+terminateInstances"></a>